 The Avengers seem doomed until Captain America rallies them, regroups them and leads them against the villains with Thor making with THE VERY FIRST CRY OF “AVENGERS ASSEMBLE,” which became the team’s Battle Cry to this very day.
 (As well as the title to the British version of the Avengers cartoon series.)

-Our heroes drive off the bad guys and Immortus escapes, not to be seen again until the Celestial Madonna storyline in the 1970s.
+Our heroes drive off the bad guys and Immortus escapes, not to be seen again by our heroes until the Celestial Madonna storyline in the 1970s.

 THE AVENGERS Vol 1 #11 (December 1964)